Samuel-Lubliner/local-library-django-tutorial/notes/6-Homepage.md

 Django searches for templates specified in the `TEMPLATES` object in the settings

-In `settings.py` `'APP_DIRS': True` tells Django to search for templates in a subdirectory of each application in the project, named "templates".

-Specify specific locations for Django to search for directories using `'DIRS': []`.
+In `settings.py` `'APP_DIRS': True` instructs Django to look for templates within a "templates" subdirectory inside each app of the project.
+You can also specify particular directories for Django to search by setting `'DIRS': []`.

 ## Challenge